 - List of recent updates will appear.
-Double click the problematic update to uninstall it.
+Double-click the problematic update to uninstall it.

 After removing the latest update, check if the problem still persists.
 If not, you might want to block that update from installing.

-Solution 6 – Check your router’s firewall
+6. Check your router’s firewall

 According to users, sometimes your router’s configuration can cause this problem to appear.
 Users reported that error code 0x8024402f occurs if ActiveX controls are blocked in your router’s firewall.

 To fix this problem, simply open your router’s configuration page, locate ActiveX blocking or filtering and disable this feature.

 To see how to disable this feature, we strongly advise you to check your router’s manual for detailed instructions.

-Solution 7 – Reset your gateway/modem/router
+7. Reset your gateway/modem/router

 If you’re getting error code 0x8024402f on your PC, the issue might be caused because the router is set to work in bridge mode.

 To fix the problem, set your router to work in default mode and the issue should be resolved.
 In addition, you might also want to try resetting your router settings to default and check if that helps.

-Solution 8 – Try using a VPN
+8. Try using a VPN

 Sometimes ISPs can block certain servers and prevent you from downloading updates.
 If this happens, you might want to try contacting your ISP and check if that solves the problem.

-We covered various VPNs in the past, and if you’re looking for a reliable VPN, we recommend CyberGhost VPN (77% off).
+We covered various VPNs, and if you’re looking for a reliable VPN, we recommend you browser the list and install the one you believe suits best for your PC.
 After installing and using a VPN tool, the issue should be completely resolved.

-Solution 9 – Change Windows Update settings
+9. Change Windows Update settings

 - In the left pane, choose Advanced options.

-- Set Choose how updates are installed to Notify to schedule restart.
-Also, disable Give me updates for other Microsoft products when I update Windows and Defer upgrades options.
+- Disable Give me updates for other Microsoft products when I update Windows and the Defer upgrades options.

 - Now select Delivery Optimization.

-- Enable Allow downloads from other PCs and select PCs on my local network and PCs on the Internet.
+- Enable Allow downloads from other PCs, and select PCs on my local network and PCs on the Internet.

+To do that, just follow the above steps.
 After making these changes, check if the problem still persists.

-Solution 10 – Change your DNS
+10. Change your DNS

-- In the bottom right corner, click on Network icon.
-Now select the network name from the list.
+- In the bottom right corner, click on the Network icon.

-- Locate your network connection, right click it and choose Properties from the menu.
+- Locate your network connection, right-click it and choose Properties from the menu.

 - A new window will now appear.
 Select Use the following DNS server addresses and set the following:

 Keep in mind that your Internet speed might be slightly slower after switching to the Google DNS, but the problem should be resolved.

-Establishing your internet connection again should solve the 0x8024402f error code problem and you’ll be able to update your Windows 10 Technical Preview to the latest 10049 build.
+Establishing your Internet connection again should solve the 0x8024402f error code problem, and you’ll be able to update your Windows 10 Technical Preview to the latest 10049 build.